JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/README.md

     Output:

     ![image](https://github.com/JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/assets/60811658/b866e6bf-b95c-45d3-b8af-ca28f32ea080)

+    _Customer B purchase more products making him or her to spend more._

 15. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?